How to Find Work-Life Balance While Earning a Part-Time MBA in Healthcare Management

 Returning to school to earn a Master of Business Administration (MBA) presents an exciting opportunity to augment your skills and knowledge while strengthening your resume.
 An MBA from Weatherhead School of Management at Case Western Reserve University tells potential employers you have the mastery, discipline and perseverance to complete a challenging graduate degree from a highly ranked school.
 And adding a healthcare management specialization positions you for opportunities in one of the fastest-growing job markets in the United States.

-The benefits of an online MBA with a healthcare management track
+The benefits of an online MBA in healthcare management

 Thanks to the rise of online learning you can now earn a part-time MBA without ever visiting campus.
 That convenience eases the challenge of returning to school for innumerable professionals every year.

-Consider the Online MBA with a Healthcare Management track program at Case Western Reserve.
+Consider the Online MBA in Healthcare Management program at Case Western Reserve.
 As an online healthcare MBA student at this top Ohio university, you'll enjoy these benefits:

 - Because the Weatherhead School's online live classes convene in the evening, you'll be able to continue working and progressing in your profession.
 You'll continue to earn money as you earn your degree, and you'll be able to apply what you learn in the program immediately to real-world workplace situations.
 The experiential learning you'll undertake as you implement healthcare MBA principles in the workplace is highly effective in promoting learning and retention.